svoctor/lisper/README.md

 # Lisper
-Basic Lisp interpreter, implemented in Rust.
+A basic Lisp interpreter built in Rust.
 Try it at [lisper.victr.com](https://lisper.victr.com).

-This is a project to learn Rust, inspired and based on the great work of [Stepan Parunashvili](https://stopa.io/post/222) and the original post from [Peter Norvig](http://norvig.com/lispy.html).
-There is also a fair bit of foundational curiosity that came from [Ronin](https://github.com/hundredrabbits/Ronin), by the great [Hundred Rabbits](https://100r.co/).
+This is a project to explore Rust and WebAssembly, inspired by the great work done by [Stepan Parunashvili](https://stopa.io/post/222) and the original post from [Peter Norvig](http://norvig.com/lispy.html).
+There is also a fair bit of foundational curiosity that came from playing around with [Ronin](https://github.com/hundredrabbits/Ronin), by the always interesting [Hundred Rabbits](https://100r.co/).

 ## Structure

 The project has four parts:

 1. The lisper lib - the core functionality of the lisp interpreter
-2. REPL app - for using the lib from the commandline
+2. REPL app - a command line interface for lisper
-3. WASM lib - that packages the lib as a WASM module
+3. WASM lib - that packages the lib as a redy to be used WASM module
-4. A web app - a next.js app that uses the WASM module
+4. A web app - a Next.js app that offers a Lisp editor, using the WASM module

-It probably isn't the best idea to have all this in one repo, but for now it allows for fast iteration on various interdependant parts.
+It probably isn't the best idea to have all this in one repo, but for now it allows for fast iteration on the various interdependant parts locally and deployed.
+Uses Github Actions to automatically build, run tests, and delpoy to Vercel.

 ## Install and use